1) DIPLOMA REQUEST FORMS

 The graduation speeches offer an opportunity to hear directly from our grads.
 Your speech can be serious or humorous or nostalgic or about anything else you want to talk about.
 You will audition your speech in front of a panel of teachers.
-A meeting will be held March 20 in C-15.
+A meeting will be held March 18th in C-15.
+Auditions will be held April 15th and 16th in the Career Center classroom.
 Those selected will work closely with a staff member to polish their speech before graduation day.
-Auditions will be held April 17th and 18th in the Career Center classroom.

 7) SENIOR CLEARANCE SLIPS

 Clearance slips indicate that you have met all your financial responsibilities and are cleared to participate in the graduation ceremony.
-The slips will be distributed on May 24th.
-You will be required to obtain signatures from the Treasurer (indicating that your financial obligations are clear); the Librarian (indicating that all library books have been returned); the Textbook Clerk (indicating that all textbooks have been returned); the Guidance Office (indicating academic clearance) and the AVP’s Office (indicating that your parking permit has been returned) and the College and Career Center (Naviance completion, chosen college, etc.).
+Senior Clearance slips will be distributed on May 22nd.
+You will be required to obtain signatures from the Treasurer (indicating that your financial obligations are clear); the Librarian (indicating that all library books have been returned); the Textbook Clerk (indicating that all textbooks have been returned); the Guidance Office (indicating academic clearance) and the AVP’s Office (indicating that your parking permit has been returned) and the College and Career Center (Naviance Senior Exit Survey college results, post-graduation plans, etc.).
 Please begin checking with the Treasurer’s Office as soon as possible to clear your outstanding obligations – lists will be posted on the wall outside her office.
 In clearing obligations, please note that checks will no longer be accepted after May 1st.
-The Senior Clearance Slip MUST be returned to Lorry Orcutt in the IVP Office by June June 3rd.
+The Senior Clearance Slip MUST be returned to Lorry Orcutt in the IVP Office by June 1st.
 This must be returned in order for you to participate in the graduation ceremony.

 The Senior Picnic allows the seniors to let their hair down, enjoy a BBQ, play some wonderful games, and have some fun under the sun.
 We will be enjoying the day at Huddart Park.
 All seniors MUST ride the buses provided TO and FROM the event.
 Choosing not to follow the rules laid down by the Menlo-Atherton administration team may result in not being allowed to participate in graduation activities.
 The designated permission form and medical release are for picnic attendance and in order to purchase a Senior Week ticket.

-Awards Night is a celebration of the many academic and extra-curricular accomplishments of our M-A grads.
-It will be held on June 4th at 7:00 p.m. in the PAC.
+Awards Night is a celebration of the many academic accomplishments of our M-A grads.
+It will be held on June 2nd at 7:00 p.m. in the PAC.
 You will be informed before the event if you will be receiving an award.
 Students receiving awards will sit in a designated area in the PAC.

 You must attend the rehearsal on Wednesday if you want to be in the ceremony on Thursday.
 The rehearsal will begin after the Senior Breakfast at about 10:15 a.m. and will last until approximately 12:30 p.m.